Taimur-Shabbir/taimur-shabbir.github.io/_posts/2022-09-04-sql-problems-and-solutions.md

 ### [1205.
 Monthly Transactions II](https://leetcode.com/problems/monthly-transactions-ii/description/)

 This is one of the tricker Medium-difficulty questions I've come across.
-The trickiness lay in the fact that we need to recognise that chargebacks for a given transaction may not occur in the same month in which the transaction itself occured.
+The trickiness lay in the fact that we need to recognise that chargebacks for a given transaction may not occur in the same month in which the transaction itself occurred.

 This means I needed to use UNION to collect all transactions (those that were approved, decline and charged back) and their months in a CTE, which I could then query to get the required result.